礼法／礼の仕方 REIHO TRAINING ETIQUETTE

 8. Do not touch someone else’s weapon without permission.

-10. Uniforms keikogi & Hakama must be folded neatly at the end of the training session.
+10. Uniforms keikogi & Hakama should be folded neatly at the end of the training session unless excused by Instructor.

 ***** One must never forget *****

-Australian born Instructor/Sensei has been trained directly in Japan.
+Australian born Sensei Instructor has been trained directly in Japan.

 He has a depth of understanding & Respect for Traditional Japanese values and customs.